elastic/examples/Miscellaneous/bandit/README.md

 You can optionally give an internet access to your local Kibana by using [Ngrok](https://ngrok.com/).
 If **ngrok** is installed on your laptop and you want to share a dashboard, just run `make proxy-kibana`.
+It's an easy way to share your local Kibana with some people if you need it.

-/!\ As you can see you create an index...
-So run `script/create-index` and fill the form with `bandit` as index name.
+/!\ As you can see in the Kibana UI, you must create an index...
+So run `script/create-index` and fill the form on your favorite web browser with `bandit` as index name.

 3 - Stress your application